 This only applies if the Minimum Occupation Period (MOP) for the inherited HDB flat has been met.
 However, if the inherited HDB flat has yet to meet its MOP, you need to approach HDB for assistance.

 Given the time limits to complete the sale, many sellers engage a property agent to help them complete it in time and at a good price.
 It would further benefit you to engage an agent who has experience in inheritance sale cases.
 If you don’t already have one, you can find an experienced agent on Propseller.
-If you have any questions, you can ask us for free (or you can use the chat icon on the bottom right of your screen).
+If you have any questions, feel free to drop us a message here (or you can use the chat icon on the bottom right of your screen).

 5. Can I inherit an HDB flat if I already own a private property?